tomaschyly/MynGo/README.md

 ## Installation

-1. Download latest release from [here](https://github.com/tomaschyly/MynGo/releases)
+1. Download latest release from [here](https://github.com/tomaschyly/MynGo/releases).
+Win32 is for Windows.
+Darwin is for MacOS.
-2. Unzip anywhere you want to have the app installed.
+2. For Windows, unzip anywhere you want to have the app installed.
+For MacOS, unzip anywhere, then copy app to your Applications folder.
 3. Run the app, optionally create shortcut to use.

 ## Important Notes